SC

 How Timesheet Hours Work

 A timesheet records the exact time you start and finish work each day.
 To find your total paid hours, subtract your clock-in time from your clock-out time, then remove any unpaid break time.
 Repeat for each day, then add them all up.
+If you only need a quick daily total without a full weekly breakdown, the work hours calculator is a faster option.

 For example, if you clocked in at 8:00 AM and out at 5:00 PM with a 30-minute unpaid lunch, your net paid hours for that day are 8.5 hours.
 Over five days at the same pattern, that adds up to 42.5 hours for the week.